 Not all informal workers are poor and not all working poor are engaged in the informal economy.
 Some informal operators — especially those who hire others — are not poor, while some formal wage workers are poor.
 But there is a significant overlap between working in the informal economy and being poor.
 This section details what is known about the relationship between working in the informal economy and being poor.
 It summarizes findings of several recent studies that used different measurement approaches: average earnings of the various types of formal and informal employment; the earnings/expenditures of households; and the risk for informal workers of being in a poor household.

-The links between employment, gender, and poverty can be seen by comparing a) average earnings in formal and informal employment and b) average earnings of different categories of informal employment.
+The links between employment, gender, and poverty can be seen by comparing a) average earnings in formal, and informal employment and b) average earnings of different categories of informal employment.

 Average Earnings in Formal and Informal Employment

 A first comparison is the contrast between average earnings in formal and informal employment, taken as a whole.
 In all five UNIFEM-WIEGO study countries, average earnings in most forms of informal employment, particularly in agriculture, are well below earnings for formal employment.
 In Costa Rica and El Salvador, however, average earnings for informal employers are equal to or higher than earnings in formal employment; and in Ghana and South Africa, average earnings of informal public wage workers are higher than those of formal private-sector employment.
 In general, wage employment in the public sector, both formal and informal, has higher average earnings than wage employment in the private sector.
 Read Chapter 3 of Chen et al., Progress of the World’s Women 2005 for more details.

 Comparative Earnings within Informal Employment